ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 ```

 ![vi wp-config.php](./images/9.%20vi%20:var:www:html:wordpress:wp-config.png)
-_The highlighted parameters are the ones that need to be comfigured_
+_The highlighted parameters are the ones that need to be configured_

 * Input the credentials of the user you created when configuring the Database Server then save and exit the file.